 Gorilla Mindset is only for people who are looking to make change (or take action) which is not everybody.
 If you read Cernovich’s blog you’ll know he doesn’t cater to the masses nor does he try to.

-If you can change your mindset you can change any aspect of your life and for those who are looking to make fundamental changes to how they think, react and perform I can’t think of an other book to recommend over Gorilla Mindset.
+If you can change your mindset you can change any aspect of your life.
+For those who are looking to make fundamental changes to how they think, react and perform there is no other book better than Gorilla Mindset.